Sahil-720/laptop_prediction/README.md

 # laptop_price_prediction
-This is regression project where laptop dataset is used for prediction
+This is regression project where laptop dataset is used to predict the price of a laptop